 However, Lightroom’s default colour profile looks pretty flat compared to the film simulation profiles you can use instead, and it needs a bit of noise reduction and sharpening to overcome the limitations of that small sensor.

-It wouldn’t take long to make a custom preset for this camera, but it’s quicker and more foolproof to change Lightroom’ default settings so that these settings are applied automatically each time a raw file from that camera is imported and opened for the first time.
+It wouldn’t take long to make a custom preset for this camera, but it’s quicker and more foolproof to change the default settings in Lightroom (I’m using Lightroom Classic here) so that these settings are applied automatically each time a raw file from that camera is imported and opened for the first time.